forcepusher/com.bananaparty.behaviortree/README.md

 1. Code-oriented.
 Built using best OOP practices.
 	- Trees are built by using nested constructors.
 Beware, it's all code.
 2. There are only 2 node callbacks, `OnExecute` and `OnReset`.
-	- Determining whether a node just started executing in `OnExecute` or being interrupted in `OnReset` is accomplished by comparing the current `BehaviorNode.Status`.
+	- Determining whether a node just started executing in `OnExecute` or being interrupted in `OnReset` is accomplished by comparing the current `Node.Status`.
 3. Reactive Evaluation/Conditional Aborts/Observer Aborts are implemented similarly to how it's done in [NodeCanvas](https://nodecanvas.paradoxnotion.com/documentation/?section=reactive-evaluation) rather than in [BehaviorDeisgner](https://opsive.com/support/documentation/behavior-designer/conditional-aborts/) or [UnrealEngine](https://www.kodeco.com/238-unreal-engine-4-tutorial-artificial-intelligence#toc-anchor-024).
-	- It's as simple as all nodes being reevaluated every frame in `ReactiveSequenceNode` and `ReactiveSelectorNode`.
+	- It's as simple as all nodes being reevaluated every frame in `ReactiveSequence` and `ReactiveSelector`.
 4. No separation between Actions and Conditions.
-	- In case of multiple Actions in a self-interrupting Sequence (`ReactiveSequenceNode`), you would need to group them togehter into an additional Sequence, so Actions aren't starting from the beginning every frame.
+	- In case of multiple Actions in a self-interrupting Sequence (`ReactiveSequence`), you would need to group them togehter into an additional Sequence, so Actions aren't starting from the beginning every frame.
 5. No such concept as a Blackboard.
 	- Inject the classes (or their interfaces) you need to mutate via constructor.
 However, you can still write a DTO and use it as a Blackboard.
 6. Text-based visualization.